 Carol’s book, Mouth Matters, offers insight into astonishingly simple, yet inexpensive solutions for vibrant health most people haven’t considered.
 You deserve to know about breakthroughs that could significantly improve your physical and financial health while leading to far less time in your physician’s or dentist’s offices.
 Carol wants to help you learn about these solutions, plus dental innovations from which you and your family can benefit.

 - Diet and lifestyle.
 Mouth Matters thoroughly reviews known connections between oral health and general health.*

 - Hidden Health Jewel: Correct oral posture and breathing from birth.
-You can follow a strict “alkalizing diet” and drink alkaline water exclusively, but your body won’t operate anywhere near optimally unless certain postures are habitual.
-Videos and articles below explain!
-While almost everyone can benefit one way or another, if you snore or have apnea, this section is a must read!
-Note that even people with the most serious and frequent choking episodes during sleep do not realize their sleep is disturbed by breathing problems.**
+You can follow a strict “alkalizing diet” and drink alkaline water exclusively, but your body won’t operate anywhere near optimally unless certain oral postures are habitual.
+Videos and articles below elaborate!
+While almost everyone can benefit from excellent oral posture one way or another, if you snore or have apnea, this section is a must read!
+Note: even people with the most serious and frequent choking episodes during sleep do not realize their sleep is disturbed by breathing problems.**